VedantMamdge03/todo-list-app/README.md

 4. Use the delete button to remove a task from the list.
 5. Click "Clear Completed" to remove all completed tasks from the list.

-## Project Structure

-- `index.html` - The main HTML file
-- `style.css` - Contains all the styles for the application
-- `script.js` - Contains the application logic and interactivity

 ## Future Enhancements

 - Add due dates for tasks